 This short clip, for me, epitomises what Lightning Bolt are about.
 They are immediate, intense, confrontational, and yet strangely accessible.
 Given that they play what might be described as godawful noise, they attract a surprisingly large and varied fan base.
 There’s something about this godawful noise that makes you think you can just reach over the drumkit and tap it on the shoulder.

 Nowhere is this accessibility more apparent than on Lightning Bolt’s new offering, Earthly Delights.
 While still bringing enough spasmodic rattle and grinding bass riffs to make speakers bleed all over the globe, the album has far a more melodic, song-based feel than its predecessors.
-The abundance of sub-5-minute tracks and relative lack of freeform fucking around at least gives the appearance of structure (“was that a chorus?
+The abundance of sub-five-minute tracks and relative lack of freeform fucking around at least gives the appearance of structure (“Was that a chorus?
 Did you hear that?
 I think that was a chorus!”), and makes one suspect that the Brians have been dabbling in songwriting.
-Which is not to say the duo have mellowed at all – I think it’s fair to say Burt Bacharach‘s job is safe for the time being.
+Which is not to say the duo have mellowed at all — I think it’s fair to say Burt Bacharach‘s job is safe for the time being.

 Earthly Delights also brings a nod to rock’s history, with the additional structure making the duo’s influences more apparent.
 If Hypermagic Mountain flirted coyly with progressive rock, then Earthly Delights takes that much-maligned genre home to meet its mother.
 Other elements rear their head from time to time, of course – the stoner rock groove of “Colossus”, the straight-up hardcore drive of “S.O.S.”, even a truly WTF-worthy country riff on “Funny Farm” – but prog is the overarching motif of the record.
 Earthly Delights is shot through with echoing spacey moments that wouldn’t sound out of place on the latest Mastodon album.
 This sordid dalliance reaches its height in the 12-minute closing track “Transmissionary”, a soaring, majestic slab of uncouth psych-scented progressive noise that elbows its way into the room, the sound of Lightning Bolt noisily devouring the infant child of Slayer and Hawkwind.